smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/Peter Hambly.md

   * Preset feature does not work.
   * Color brewer does not change when expected going between user methods
   * Breaks are editable (should not be!)
-* Test MM changes and run study faults (SQL Server only!):
+* Test MM changes and run study faults (both Postgres and SQL Server):
   1. A covariate must be used or you will get:

     ```